Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: Method

-In principle, obtaining these tensor elements amounts to computing overlaps between $|A^m\rangle$ and multi-mode Fock states.
+In principle, obtaining the MPS tensor elements amounts to computing overlaps between $|A^m\rangle$ and multi-mode Fock states.
 A brute-force approach would require evaluating matrix hafnians of rapidly growing size and is therefore computationally prohibitive.

 In this subsection, we introduce an efficient algorithm to convert $|A^m\rangle$ into its tensor representation $A^m_{\alpha p \beta}$ \emph{without} computing any hafnian.
 Our approach proceeds in two stages.
 First, in Sec.~\ref{sec:projected_subspace}, we identify an optimal finite-dimensional subspace of the local bosonic Hilbert space and project $|A^m\rangle$ into this subspace.
 Second, in Sec.~\ref{sec:pco_algorithm}, we develop a fast algorithm to evaluate all expansion coefficients in this subspace.